sharadab/microstructure_processing_paper/example_usage/README.md

 -- **example_usage.sh script**\
 -- **Metric atlases folder, named "atlas"**\
 -- **Study-specific tract folder, named "group_tractography"**\
--- **subject 1 folder**\
+-- **sample subject folder**\
 ---- PARREC\
 ------ *At least PARRECs of LTE, STE, PTE, Rev b0, 3DT1*\
 ---- CALIPR\
 ------ *CALIPR 56 echoes, MWF map*\
 -- **subject 2 folder** \
+-- **subject 3 folder** \
 etc.

 The example_usage.sh file shows how the scripts can be run on sample data. \
-Sample data lives in (link).\
+Sample data lives at DOI: 10.5281/zenodo.8339144.
+There are 3 zip files: SAMPLE.zip contains a healthy particpant's data (fully processed), atlas.zip contains metric atlases and group_tractography.zip contains components related to the study-specific tract atlas. \
-Please download and put into this file structure to be able to run this script on the sample data.
+Please download, unzip and put into the file structure above to be able to run this script on the sample data.
-The link includes a full set of data from one healthy participant, along with metric atlases made with 15 participants, and study-specific tract atlases made with 12 participants. \
 In the scripts, you will need to modify some file paths to match your system.
 Specifically,
 - In example_usage.sh, modify paths at the top of the file showing data storage location
 - In processing/MDD_setup.m, modify the path to the MD-DMRI library